-Metals Investment Calculator - Returns & Backtest
+Metals Investment Calculator - Returns and Backtest

 Backtest a long term metals plan with monthly historical prices.
 Choose a metal, set start and end year, add recurring contributions, and view yearly growth.